kennethliu0/livestream/README.md

-# Livestream
+# Odysstream

 An AI-powered interactive livestream app.
-Viewers send chat messages that are summarized by an LLM every 10 seconds, and the resulting prompt drives a real-time AI video stream powered by [Odyssey](https://odyssey.ml).
+Viewers send chat messages that are summarized by an LLM every 15 seconds, and the resulting prompt drives a real-time AI video stream powered by [Odyssey](https://odyssey.ml).
 Project submission for Team 16 in [Oddysey 2 Pro Hackathon](https://luma.com/xt4k5374).

 ## How It Works